ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 The terms Claim Key, Claim Value, and CWT Claims Set are used as in
 {{-cwt}}.

-The terms Attester, Attesting Environment, Relying Party and Verifier are used as in {{-rats}}.
+The terms Attester, Attesting Environment, Evidence, Relying Party and Verifier are used as in {{-rats}}.

 UCCS:
 : Unprotected CWT Claims Set(s); CBOR map(s) of Claims as defined by the CWT